featbit/featbit-docs-practice/pages/continuous-delivery-practice/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-2.md

-# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Part 2 - Create a Release Plan
+# Combining Feature Flags with Deployment Strategies to Optimize the Release Process - Create a Release Plan

 Your team may deploy frequently per day or per week without fixed scheduled deployment date and time.
 Your team may also deploy once per bi-weekly or monthly with a fixed date and time.